BranditTheBandit/ballance/README.md

 - It's raining squares: squares fall from the sky and might hit you off
 - 1.25x speed: increases physics processing speed
 - Laser attacks: Lasers randomly strike around the platform and can kill you (...or crash your game, which is definitely on purpose)

+## Running / Building

+This is a Godot 4.6.3 game so all you need is that particular version of Godot (or any future version that can convert from that version).
+Then you can open the project and build it using Project -> Export.